Principal Galaxies Catalogue

 The Lyon-Meudon Extragalactic Database was eventually expanded into HyperLEDA, a database of a few million galaxies.
 Galaxies in the original PGC catalogue are numbered with their original PGC number in HyperLEDA.
 Numbers have also been assigned for the other galaxies, although for those galaxies not in the original PGC catalogue, it is not recommended to use that number as a name.

 Examples

 PGC 39058

 PGC 39058 is a dwarf galaxy which is located approximately 14 million light-years away in the constellation of Draco.
-It is relatively nearby, however it is obscured by a bright star which is in front of the galaxy.
+It is relatively nearby, however it is obscured by HD 106381, which is in front of the galaxy.

 PGC 6240

 PGC 6240 (also known as White Rose Galaxy) is a large lenticular galaxy in the constellation Hydrus.
 It is located about 346 million light-years away from Earth.